 Bob Score is a Project Architect with over twenty years of experience in historic preservation architecture.
-He was employed as a research assistant for the US Construction Engineering Laboratory conducting preservation planning at various military installations between 1998 and 2000.
+He is the director of historic preservation for Consigli Construction Company.
+He previously worked for Harboe Architects, Austin/AECOM (formerly McClier) and Ann Beha Architects.
+He worked as a research assistant for the US Construction Engineering Laboratory conducting preservation planning at various military installations between 1998 and 2000.
 Mr. Score earned his Bachelor of Science in Architecture from Lawrence Technological University.
 He earned his Master of Architecture degree from the University of Illinois, Urbana in 1994 with a specialization in Historic Preservation.
 As part of his graduate studies he completed a semester at Tongi University in Shanghai, China.
 Mr. Score is a licensed architect in the State of Illinois and is NCARB certified.

 He is well versed on restoration issues involving masonry, windows, cast iron, interior finishes, façade inspections, and building assessments.
 Mr. Score is active in the preservation field and was chair of the Historic Resources Committee of the Chicago Chapter of the AIA from 2000 to 2002.
 He also was a Director of the Association for Preservation Technology from 2006 to 2008.
 Mr. Score is the founder and Past-President of the Western Great Lakes Chapter of the Association for Preservation Technology.
 Some of his recent projects include Taliesin West Preservation Master Plan, Robie House Restoration, Unity Temple Preservation Master Plan and Restoration, Bach House Restoration, Beth Sholom Synagogue Condition Assessment Report, and Sullivan Center Cast Iron Restoration and Cornice Restoration.